cdmgtri/NIEM.github.io/reference/specifications/ndr/ref-vs-ext/3.0/index.md

 ---
 title: Reference vs. Extension Schema
+short: "Archive: 3.0"
+icon: fa-comments-o
-description: The differences in NIEM Naming and Design Rules (NDR) between reference (REF) and extension (EXT) schema documents.
+description: The differences in NIEM Naming and Design Rules (NDR) 3.0 between reference (REF) and extension (EXT) schema documents.
 ---

+{:.note}
+> This page highlights the differences between REF and EXT rules for an older version of the NDR, **NDR 3.0**.

 The [NIEM Naming and Design Rules version 3.0](https://reference.niem.gov/niem/specification/naming-and-design-rules/3.0/NIEM-NDR-3.0-2014-07-31.html)